Library

 -

 Heartworm disease is caused by a parasite called Dirofilaria immitis, better known as heartworm.
-Dogs become infected when they are bitten by an infected mosquito that is carrying immature heartworms.
+Dogs become infected when they are bitten by an infected mosquito carrying immature heartworms.
 This handout discusses signs, diagnostic tests, treatment, and prevention in dogs.

 -